WebOfTrustInfo/rwot6-santabarbara/draft-documents/Biometrics.md

 identity, and *data*, which contains the actual biometric information.

 Adopting self-sovereign principles for biometric data requires a new framework.
-This paper lays them out as five *truths* that are needed for the safe storage and usage of biometric data.
+This paper lays them out as six *principles* that are needed for the safe storage and usage of biometric data.

 ### Principle 1: Biometrics Should Be Decentralized